Friday, July 12, 2024

 FLASHBACK: Bowling Alley Rumors

-Back in spring 2014, rumors circulated throughout town that Dorchester could soon be getting a bowling alley.
+During spring 2014, rumors were circulating throughout our village that Dorchester might soon be getting a bowling alley.

-Of course, a bowling alley in downtown Dorchester never came to fruition.
-But community feedback received by the Times nearly a decade ago indicated strong interest in a bowling venue.
-(Just read the archived reader comments at the bottom of this article.)
+While a bowling alley in downtown Dorchester never came to fruition, the community feedback received by the Times a decade ago indicated strong interest in such a venue.
+Just read the archived reader comments at the bottom of this article.

-Here's how the rumor mill said it was going to happen: A Dorchester bowling alley would be built in the two buildings north of City Slickers Bar and Grill, or perhaps the former Sehnert Ford Garage, were either of those buildings to be made available.
+According to the rumor mill at that time, a Dorchester bowling alley might be built in the two buildings north of City Slickers Bar and Grill, or perhaps the former Sehnert Ford Garage, if either of those buildings to be made available.

 19 comments: